// SerpApi Alternative

 Is there a free SerpApi alternative?

 Yes.
-DataBlue's free tier gives you 1,000 credits every month, no credit card required — ten times SerpApi's 100 free searches.
-It's enough to test a real workload before you pay anything, and those free credits never expire.
+DataBlue's free tier gives you 1,000 one-time signup credits with no credit card required.
+It's enough to test a real workload before you pay anything.
+Paid plan credits reset each billing period; top-up credits do not expire.

 Is there an open-source SerpApi alternative?